AnonymousSubmission325/VIS25-Evaluating-cPro/README.md

 - All input datasets must include a `target` column for supervised evaluation.
 - All projection methods must accept and return 2D arrays.
 - The `max_time` parameter in `main.py` restricts the runtime per method.
+- The three largest data files were sampled due to upload limits.
+The author will provide the complete data via the upload link by request.

 ---